priyankeshh/Green_Warriors/README.md

 Green Warriors integrates **green cloud** technology to ensure sustainability at the infrastructure level.
 Our scalable cloud solutions:
 - **Optimize** cloud infrastructure to minimize environmental impact.
 - **Enhance** urban sectors by driving innovation in smart cities, making them more livable, sustainable, and accessible.

 ---

-## 🎯 Objective
-Our goal is simple but powerful: **Empower users to identify, reduce, and repurpose waste** using cutting-edge technology.
-By turning waste into a resource, we help pave the way for a sustainable future.

----